Faq performing with band

 Pecunia: financial records and contracts

-If you are just starting out, you usually work with a total fee statement form (gageverklaring in Dutch, part of the artiestenregeling ).
-All band members fill in their personal details and send it together with copies of all IDs to the venue that you subsequently pays.
+If you are just starting out, you usually work with a total fee statement form (gageverklaring in Dutch, part of the artiestenregeling).
+All band members fill in their personal details and give it together with copies of all IDs to the venue that you subsequently pays.
 It is handy to always bring a completed total fee statement form and copies of all IDs so you can be paid directly on the night itself.
-In some situations an artist /band can send invoices as well.
+In some situations an artist/band can send invoices as well.

 It is advisable to make up a small contract for a performance.
 What happens for example when the drummer is ill and you leave the venue owner, that already made a lot of costs on staff and technology, with a full house.
 The contract contains the logistical arrangements for the performance, as the place, date, time and financial commitments, such as the amount of the fee and payment method.